abhimanoj4423/Covid_data/README.md

 # Exploratory data analysis project
 ## Exploratory analysis of World covid dataset using both Bigquery and Mysql

-Cleaning and modifying the covid dataset using
+An Exploratory data analysis project which deals with the exploration and manipulation of World covid and vaccination data from January 2020 till November 2022 using Bigquery and MySQL functions

 * Basic functions
 * Joining the two datasets using JOINs.
 * Creating a **running total** column.